 All jurisdictions have fisheries management and conservation legislation that establishes the authority and management frameworks to protect shark species of conservation or management concern.
 Legislative requirements may direct a management agency to implement certain measures (such as stock rebuilding strategies, catch limits or no-take restrictions) or to develop recovery plans.

 Some species are listed in more than one jurisdiction due to a broad distribution and population status or threats to the species across jurisdictions.
-For example, the grey nurse shark is protected in six of Australia’s eight jurisdictions. shows Australian shark species protected under legislation and their conservation status by jurisdiction.
+For example, the grey nurse shark is protected in six of Australia’s eight jurisdictions.
+Table 10 shows Australian shark species protected under legislation and their conservation status by jurisdiction.